 While Fresno is nearly 200 miles southeast, it's closer to Oakland than it is to Los Angeles.
 Elvis sang at Fresno's Selland Arena on April 25, 1973 and May 12, 1974.
 700 M Street at Ventura Street.

 * SAP Center at San Jose.
 Formerly the San Jose Arena and the HP Pavilion, this building has hosted the NHL's San Jose Sharks since 1993.
 If you're a fan of the TV show The West Wing, this was the convention center where the ticket of Matt Santos and Leo McGarry was nominated.
 525 W. Santa Clara Street at Autumn Street, across from the Amtrak & CalTrain station.

-* Spartan Stadium.
-Home to San Jose State University sports since 1933, it hosted both the old San Jose Earthquakes, of the original North American Soccer League, from 1974 to 1984; and the new version, of Major League Soccer, from 1996 to 2005.
+This is actually the 3rd version of the San Jose Earthquakes.
+The 1st one played in the original North American Soccer League from 1974 to 1984, at Spartan Stadium.
+This has been home to San Jose State University sports since 1933, it hosted both the old Earthquakes, of the original North American Soccer League, from 1974 to 1984.
 It's hosted 3 games of the U.S. national team, most recently a 2007 loss to China, and games of the 1999 Women's World Cup.

 1251 S. 10th Street, San Jose.
 San Jose Municipal Stadium, home of the Triple-A San Jose Giants, is a block away at 588 E. Alma Avenue.
 From either downtown San Francisco or downtown Oakland, take BART to Fremont terminal, then 181 bus to 2nd & Santa Clara, then 68 bus to Monterey & Alma.